shreonk1/CoreIntegrals/README.md

 This is a spigot minecraft plugin developped for multi server use.
 It has a large selection of commands you can use aswell as Gui's, custom join message, custom staff works!

+### Dependencies:
+This plugin requires Vault to use due to economical commands!

 ## Commands:
 - Broadcast - Broadcast a message to the server (works with colour codes)
 - Screenbroadcast - Broadcast a message to the server on your screen(works with colour codes)